AidanJReid/claire/README.md

 ## About

-This is an ecommerce website (app) for an alternative massage service that enables clients to book and pay for a treatment of ther choosing.
+This is an ecommerce website (app) for a massage service that enables clients to book and pay for a range of treatments.
 This has been conceived with a real-world application in mind - my sister's fledgling startup side-business.
-It also is designed for clients to leave their feedback about treatments and share with the wider community.

 ### Purpose

 This is the fourth milestone project (of four) of my [Code Institute](https://codeinstitute.net/) Full Stack Software Development studies.
-The requirement was 'full-stack site based around business logic used to control a centrally-owned dataset.
+The requirement was for a 'full-stack site based around business logic used to control a centrally-owned dataset.
 You will set up an authentication mechanism and provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service.'

 The external user's goal is to receive a treatment following payment.